Dual nationality

 Nationality choice

-More importantly, despite a lot of popular claims to the contrary, Japan's Nationality Law has never explictly prohibited dual nationality in principle.
-It has prevented it in some cases, discouraged it in others, and tolerated it when it is unable or unwilling to legally expatriate dual national Japanese who for a variety of reasons have retained other nationalities.
+More importantly, though, despite popular claims to the contrary, Japan's Nationality Law has never prohibited dual nationality in principle.
+It has prevented it in some cases, discouraged it in others, and tolerated it when it is unable or unwilling to strictly eliminate it -- as in cases of multinational Japanese who for a variety of reasons have obtained and retained other nationalities.

-The result is a gray zone that accepts dual nationality so long as it doesn't involve fradulent behavior -- such as a dual U.S.-Japan national who enters Japan on a Japanese passport, then uses his or her U.S. passport to get discounts or tax breaks intended for foreigners.
+The result is a gray zone that accepts dual nationality so long as it doesn't involve fraudulent behavior -- such as when, say, a dual Japan-U.S. national who enters Japan on a Japanese passport, and is thus Japanese, then uses his or her U.S. passport to get discounts or tax breaks intended for foreigners.